-- The Steering Committee agreed it is important that proton beam therapy is included in the denominator for this measure - The reliability testing presented was appropriate and demonstrated the reliability of the measure. - Face validity was confirmed with near universal agreement from an expert panel.
+- The specifications are clear.
+The time window for reporting the measure is at each time adjuvant hormonal therapy occurs. - The Steering Committee agreed it is important that proton beam therapy is included in the denominator for this measure. - The reliability testing presented was appropriate and demonstrated the reliability of the measure. - Face validity was confirmed with near universal agreement from an expert panel.

 (Meaningful, understandable, and useful to the intended audiences for 3a.
 Public Reporting and 3b.
-Quality Improvement) Rationale:
+Quality Improvement)